 The violent relaxation phase that occurs in infant clusters after gas expulsion has been investigated in detail by \citet{shukirea17,shukirea18,shukirgaliyev2019,shukirea21} using N-body models.
-They found that the fraction of stars $n_\mrm{b}$ remaining bound to a cluster after virialisation depends strongly on the global star formation efficiency, but not on the initial mass and weakly on the initial size of the cluster.
+They find that the fraction of stars $n_\mrm{b}$ remaining bound to a cluster after virialisation depends strongly on the global star formation efficiency, but not on the initial mass and weakly on the initial size of the cluster.
 This motivates us to formulate the bound mass fraction from violent relaxation $n_\mrm{V} (t)$ as a function of time only, without dependence on the initial cluster mass $M$.
-We define \be n_\mrm{V} (t) = n_\mrm{b} + (1 - n_\mrm{b}) \cosh^{-1} \left( \frac{t}{t_\mrm{V}} \right) \ee with bound fraction $n_\mrm{b}$ and violent relaxation time scale $t_\mrm{V}$.
+We defined \be n_\mrm{V} (t) = n_\mrm{b} + (1 - n_\mrm{b}) \cosh^{-1} \left( \frac{t}{t_\mrm{V}} \right) \ee with bound fraction $n_\mrm{b}$ and violent relaxation timescale $t_\mrm{V}$.